danielharrell/SumLect2015/Lost_Idea_LA.md

 learning and become valuable members of their communities."
 <http://www.topuniversities.com/blog/what-liberal-arts-education>

-But to conceive a liberal art as a skill of inquiry, and in this sense without a subject, can seem necessary even if the world were standing still.
-For the difference between learning *how* to think and learning *what* to think, we might say, is precisely the difference between being educated and being indoctrinated.
-And appreciating this points to a third reason we might wonder if a liberal education has any content.
+And to conceive a liberal art as a skill without a subject can make sense even if the world were never-changing rather than ever-changing.
+For the difference between learning *how* to think and learning *what* to think, so we might say, is precisely the difference between being educated and being indoctrinated.
+We so come to a third reason, leaving all utility aside, we might wonder if a liberal education has any content.
 For suppose our given condition---that is, our uneducated condition---were to think we know when we don't.
 Or suppose we had answers, in